Car Seat Timelines: A Background on Car Seats for Your Baby

 Alright, now that we’re done with the serious statistics, let’s talk about car seats.

+What are the stages of car seats?
 What are the different types of car seats?

 Wait, one more bit of administrative stuff first.
 All car seats are required to pass certain safety tests.
 So any car seat is good, even if it is low cost or doesn’t have all the bells and whistles.
 Some car seats with added features are even better.
 OK, now let’s get to the point.